Loading...

 • If you’re nervous or unsure talk to your veterinarian before proceeding.

-This beef flavored dog treat has never failed.
-Contains multiple types of grains and simple ingredients a person can pronounce.
+This beef flavored dog treat is almost a guaranteed hit.
+It contains multiple types of grains and simple ingredients a person can pronounce.

 This recipe has been in my mother's kitchen for as long as I can remember.
 She made these even when we no longer had a dog.
 My stepfather did house calls for his job and found them handy for winning over the four leggeded critics.